ploomber/ploomber/doc/get-started/basic-concepts.rst

 2. Python scripts/notebooks (and their R equivalents)
 3. SQL scripts

-You can mix any combination of tasks in your pipeline (e.g., dump data with a SQL query, then plot it with Python).
+You can mix any combination of tasks in your pipeline.
+For example, you can dump data with a SQL query, then plot it with Python.

 Defining a pipeline
 -------------------

-To execute your pipeline, Ploomber needs to know the location of the task's source code (``source`` key), and the location of the task's products (``product`` key), we do this via a ``pipeline.yaml`` file:
+To execute a pipeline, Ploomber needs to know the location of the task's source code (``source`` key), and the location of the task's products (``product`` key).
+You can do this via a ``pipeline.yaml`` file:

 .. code-block:: yaml
     :class: text-editor